Greenpoint Avenue station: Station layout

 This underground station has two tracks and two side platforms.
+The G stops at the station at all times.
+The station is between 21st Street to the north and Nassau Avenue to the south.

 Both platforms have a green trim line with a black border and mosaic name tablets reading "GREENPOINT AVE." in white sans-serif font on a black background and green border.
 Directly below the trim line are tile name captions reading "GREENPT" in white lettering on a black background.
-Directional tile signs are below some of the name tablets and green I-beam columns run along both platforms at regular intervals, alternating ones having the standard black name plate in white lettering.
+Directional tile signs are below some of the name tablets.

+The tiles were part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because the Crosstown Line does not merge into a line that enters Manhattan at either end, all stations on the line had green tiles.
+Green I-beam columns run along both platforms at regular intervals, alternating ones having the standard black name plate in white lettering.

 This is the northernmost station on the IND Crosstown Line in Brooklyn.
 To the north, the line goes under Newtown Creek into Long Island City, Queens.

 Exits

 The station's full-time entrance/exit is at the south end, which is the more heavily used of the station's two entry-exit points.
 The large mezzanine above the platforms and tracks has three staircases to each side with directional mosaics reading "Brooklyn" and "L. I. City and Jamaica" and green columns.
 Outside the turnstile bank, there is a token booth and three staircases going up to all corners of Manhattan and Greenpoint Avenues except the northeast one.
 G trains, which are about half the length of the 600 ft platform, stop near the south end of the station.

 Both platforms have an unstaffed, same-level fare control area at their north ends.
 Each side has one exit-only turnstile, two High Entry/Exit Turnstiles, and one staircase going up to the south side of India Street and Manhattan Avenue.
 The one on the Queens-bound side goes up to the southeast corner while the one on the Church Avenue-bound side goes up to the southwest corner.